riley-github/Sphinx-Toolhead/README.md

 This project is a work is progress.
 If you use this toolhead and modify or remix please upload here or reach out and let me know on instagram or discord!
 My instagram is practically_printed and my discord is rileyrandall

+**Note**
+Load the entire step file into orca.
+The step file has built in supports, so print the main toolhead body with 4 walls and 4 top/bottom and 25% infill, but print the support bodies at 2 wall 3 top/bottom and 10-15% infill.
+There are modeled supports for beacon mount and hotend mount!

 **Pictures:**

 **Input Shaper Results:**